 Eye Conditions

-The Vision Support Team Qualified Teachers of Vision Impairment have developed a selection of information leaflets around the most common visual conditions that thousands and in some cases even millions of people in the UK experience every day.
+The Vision Support Team Qualified Teachers of Vision Impairment have developed a selection of information leaflets around the most common vision conditions that thousands and in some cases even millions of people in the UK experience every day.

 The leaflets below explain the condition, how it affects the child’s vision, and what can be done to help.